Berlusconi postpones message on future after tax conviction

 Political sources said Berlusconi, 76, was expected to step back in his message from weeks of threats to sink the right-left coalition government of Prime Minister Enrico Letta if the Senate votes to expel him from parliament over the conviction.

-However Angelino Alfano, national secretary of Berlusconi's current party, People of Freedom (PDL), said his leader would meet with PDL ministers late on Wednesday or Thursday and only then would they take a decision on the government.

-Speaking in an interview on state television, Alfano, who is also deputy prime minister, said he believed Berlusconi would "announce the re-birth of a great political movement that has had a positive impact on our political history."

-Sources in the PDL, which replaced Forza Italia in 2008, said the pre-recorded message would now be transmitted on Wednesday, just before a Senate committee is due to take a preliminary vote.
+Sources in Berlusconi's current People of Freedom (PDL) party, which replaced Forza Italia in 2008, said the pre-recorded message would now be transmitted on Wednesday, just before a Senate committee is due to take a preliminary vote.

 Some political sources said the master communicator wanted to avoid being upstaged by the successful raising of the wrecked Costa Concordia cruise liner from rocks off the Tuscan coast on Tuesday.

-The supreme court handed a new rebuff to Berlusconi on Tuesday, ordering his Fininvest holding company to pay damages of 540 million euros ($721 million) to the CIR firm owned by the family of business rival Carlo De Benedetti.
+The supreme court handed a new rebuff to Berlusconi on Tuesday, ordering his Fininvest holding company to pay damages of 540 million euros ($721 million) to the CIR firm owned by the family of his arch rival Carlo De Benedetti.

-The fine was imposed over a disputed takeover battle for publisher Mondadori.
+The fine was awarded over a disputed takeover battle for publisher Mondadori.
 Berlusconi's former lawyer was convicted in 2007 of bribing a judge to rule in favour of Fininvest.

 Analysts suggested Berlusconi may want to include the judgement in his message on Wednesday, which will come a few hours before a Senate committee is expected to reject attempts to block his expulsion from parliament over the tax conviction.